Difference between New York Sightseeing Day Pass & New York Pass

 Tours and Attractions

 Both the New York Sightseeing Day Pass and the New York Pass are valid for over 100 tours and attractions.
-With both you can visit, along with many more, the 9/11 Memorial & Museum, Top of the Rock and Liberty Island.
+With both you can visit, along with many more, the 9/11 Memorial & Museum, Top of the Rock, Edge and Liberty Island.
 With the Day Pass, it’s possible to take a Hop-on Hop-off Ferry Tour.
 The New York Pass includes all Circle Line Cruises, as well as the Best of NYC and Sunset Cruise.

 Hop-on Hop-off Bus